Systematic Review (in progress)

-The RCT will compare the effectiveness and acceptability of BA against usual care.
+Our RCT will enable us to compare the effectiveness and acceptability of BA against usual care.
 We will record and monitor what “usual care” means in different community settings.
-A 9-month internal pilot will monitor and report recruitment, randomisation, follow-up and adverse event rates.
+We will monitor and report recruitment, randomisation, follow-up and adverse event rates.
 Interviews with both adolescents and professionals who support them will explore their experiences of BA in comparison to usual care.

 The RCT will randomly allocate the young people who consented to participate in the project to receive either BA or usual care.
 We cannot give BA to everyone straightaway as we do not yet know whether it is more effective than existing approaches.
 The only way to tell this is by comparing BA against these existing approaches in a way that cancels out any other variables that may influence outcomes, for example, an individual’s personality and family circumstances.